Ethnic conflicts in the Soviet Union: Examples

+During the Soviet Union

+During the Soviet-Afghan War, Soviet troops were pulled from Russia as well as predominantly Muslim Soviet republics; they were not pulled from other European Soviet republics, though many Afghans believed that other European nationalities would be represented among Soviet troops.
+Early after the official deployment of Soviet troops, Soviet Muslim troops were observed discarding the red star badges from their uniforms.
+This turncoat behavior was both a rejection of their Soviet identity in favor of broader allegiance with Arab Muslims along ethnic and religious lines.

+Post Soviet Union

-There are several stages of ethnic conflict, all of which have been present in the years following the collapse of the Soviet Union.
+There are several defined levels of ethnic conflict, and all levels were represented by various conflicts in the years following the collapse of the Soviet Union.
 These include claims presented in the form of declarations, introduction to and support of these claims by the masses, conflict not resulting in casualties, conflicts involving casualties, and interethnic wars.
-Of the total number of recorded ethnic conflicts, 40% remain in one of the first two stages, while 15% have reached the third or fourth stage.
-Conflicts such as the Armenia–Azerbaijan, Georgia–Ossetia, Georgia–Abkhazia, and Ossetia–Ingushetia conflicts have escalated to final stage, involving warfare.
-A predominance of these instances of ethnic conflict is located in the Caucasus and the Central Asian regions as a result of territorial disputes and political unrest.
-In addition, conflict between Russia and other former Soviet states has accounted for a large amount of present conflicts.
-Hostilities between Russia and grou that remain a large part of social and political relations both among and within each state.
-Some minor territorial conflicts occur minimally in current times; but has not escalated to a level of concern.
+Of the total number of recorded ethnic conflicts, 40% correspond to one of the first two levels, while 15% have reached the third or fourth level.
+Conflicts such as the Armenia–Azerbaijan, Georgia–Ossetia, Georgia–Abkhazia, and Ossetia–Ingushetia conflicts have escalated to highest level, involving warfare.
+A predominance of these instances of ethnic conflict are located in the Caucasus and Central Asian regions as a result of territorial disputes and political unrest.
+In addition, conflict between Russia and other former Soviet states accounts for a large number of present conflicts.
+Hostilities between Russians and other ethnic groups remain a large part of social and political relations both among and within each state.
+Some minor territorial conflicts have occurred recently, but have not escalated to a level of concern.